MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Show-Markdown.md

 # Show-Markdown

 ## SYNOPSIS
-Shows a markdown file or string in the console in a friendly way using VT100 escape sequences or in a browser using HTML.
+Shows a Markdown file or string in the console in a friendly way using VT100 escape sequences or in a browser using HTML.

 ## SYNTAX